Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects

 These natural insect repellent ideas are a great way to keep your fruit and vegetables safe and free of pesky insects hovering nearby so use Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects.

-These natural insect repellent ideas are a great way to keep your fruit and vegetables safe and free of pesky insects causing bug bites (mostly mosquito bites) hovering nearby so use Natural Insect Repellent for Fruit Flies, Drain Flies and other Insects.
+These natural insect repellent ideas are a great way to keep your fruit and vegetables safe and free of pesky insects causing bug bites (mostly mosquito bites) hovering nearby, so use Natural Insect Repellent for Fruit Flies, Drain Flies, and other Insects.

 Natural Insect Repellent for Fruit Flies, Drain Flies and Other Insects

-I needed a way to get rid of the fruit flies that would be safe if one of our pets or our daughter got into it, going with a natural insect repellent was the best option for our family.
+I needed a way to get rid of the fruit flies that would be safe if one of our pets or our daughter got into it, so going with a natural insect repellent was the best option for our family.

 Backstory